metelkin/LEDStrip.jl/README.md

 # RGB Led Strip

-It is a Julia package for controlling addressable RGB LED Strip (WS281x chip) with Raspberry Pi.
+Raspberry Pi package for controlling addressable RGB LED Strip on **WS281x chip** (Neopixel) written in Julia.

 *NOTE!
 This package should be considered alpha.
 Not all features are implemented.
 But basically it works.*